Clara Lim-Sylianco: Education

-Lim-Sylianco received an associate degree for the pre-medicine program at Siliman University in 1947.
+Lim-Sylianco received an associate degree for the pre-medicine program at Silliman University in 1947.
 However, she switched out of the Medicine track shortly after to pursue a bachelor's degree in chemistry, where she graduated as magna cum laude in 1949.
 Lim-Sylianco then pursued a master's in Chemistry at University of the Philippines in 1949.
 There, she worked as a research assistant until 1951 and later took on an instructor role until she graduated in 1953.
 After receiving a Fulbright scholarship, she went to the United States to pursue her doctoral studies in biochemistry and organic chemistry at the University of Iowa.
 She was a research assistant in the university's Department of Pediatrics from 1953 to 1955 and a research fellow in the Department of Biochemistry from 1955 to 1957.

 Career and research

 Lim-Sylianco moved back to teach at the chemistry and biochemistry departments of the University of the Philippines in 1957.
 From 1970 to 1973, she served as a consultant for the National Institute of Science and Technology.
-Lim-Sylianco was a prolific researcher, making contributions to several fields such as environmental mutagens and anti-mutagens, biochemical nutrition, bioorganic mechanisms, and mutagenicity of Philippine medical plants (oftrilaurin, trilinolein, etc.).
+Lim-Sylianco was a prolific researcher, making contributions to several fields such as environmental mutagens and anti-mutagens, biochemical nutrition, bioorganic mechanisms, and mutagenicity of Philippine medical plants (trilaurin, trilinolein, etc.).
 In 1989, she became a member of the International Advisory Committee on Anti-mutagens.
 She was also dedicated to chemical education and wrote textbooks on organic chemistry and molecular biochemistry that were adopted nationally.
 These include: Principle of Organic Chemistry, 5th ed., 1975; Modern Biochemistry, 1976; Monograph Series on Molecular Biochemistry: Nucleic Acids, Protein, Carbohydrates, Lipids, 1974; Laboratory Manual in Organic Chemistry, 1965; and Laboratory Manual in Biochemistry, 1961.